lidofinance/docs/docs/contracts/lido.md

 ### resumeStaking()

-Resumes accepting new Ether to the protocol (if `pauseStaking` was called previously)
+Resumes accepting new ether to the protocol (if `pauseStaking` was called previously)

 :::note
 Staking could be rate-limited by imposing a limit on the stake amount at each moment in time,